113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

 <dl>

   <dt>--includes-add</dt>
-  <dd>Adding an account (or list of comma separated accounts) to the includes list, granting visibility to the entry.
-Email or Account GUIDs are acceptable</dd>
+  <dd>Adding an account (or list of comma-separated accounts) to the includes list, granting visibility to the entry.
+Email or Account GUIDs are acceptable.</dd>
   <dt>--includes-remove</dt>
-  <dd>Removing an account (or list of comma separated accounts) from the includes list, revoking visibility to the entry.
-Email or Account GUIDs are acceptable</dd>
+  <dd>Removing an account (or list of comma-separated accounts) from the includes list, revoking visibility to the entry.
+Email or Account GUIDs are acceptable.</dd>
   <dt>--excludes-add</dt>
-  <dd>Adding an account (or list of comma separated accounts) to the excludes list.
-Email or Account GUIDs are acceptable</dd>
+  <dd>Adding an account (or list of comma-separated accounts) to the excludes list.
+Email or Account GUIDs are acceptable.</dd>
   <dt>--excludes-remove</dt>
-  <dd>Removing an account (or list of comma separated accounts) from the excludes list, revoking visibility to the entry.
+  <dd>Removing an account (or list of comma-separated accounts) from the excludes list, revoking visibility to the entry.
 If the account was set by global admins, the account admins can't remove the account.
-Email or Account GUIDs are acceptable</dd>
+Email or Account GUIDs are acceptable.</dd>
   <dt>--owner</dt>
   <dd>Changing the owner of an object.
 Email or Account GUIDs are acceptable.</dd>
   <dt>--restrict</dt>
-  <dd>Changing the restriction of the visibility object to 'Private'</dd>
+  <dd>Changing the restriction of the visibility object to 'Private'.</dd>
   <dt>--unrestrict</dt>
-  <dd>Changing the restriction of the visibility object to 'Public'</dd>
+  <dd>Changing the restriction of the visibility object to 'Public'.</dd>
   <dt>-c</dt>
-  <dd>Valid JSON object containing catalog-specific configuration parameters, provided either in-line or in a file.
+  <dd>Valid JSON object that contains catalog-specific configuration parameters, provided either inline or in a file.
 For a list of supported configuration parameters, see documentation for the particular catalog entry.</dd>
   <dt>--global</dt>
   <dd>Operate in global scope</dd>
 </dl>